-- The reasons for exclusion: - The period of a fixed-term exclusion;
+- The reasons for suspension.

+- The period of a fixed term suspension;

-- Parents'/carers' right to make representations about the exclusion to the Governing Body and how the student may be involved in this; - How any representations should be made; - Where there is a legal requirement for the Governing Body to consider the exclusion, parents/carers will have a right to attend a meeting, be represented at this meeting and to bring a friend.
+- Parents'/carers' right to make representations about the suspension to the Governing Body and how the student may be involved in this;

+- How any representations should be made;

+- Where there is a legal requirement for the Governing Body to consider the suspension, parents/carers will have a right to attend a meeting, be represented at this meeting and to bring a friend.

-If a fixed-term exclusion is for more than five school days, the school will arrange suitable full-time education for the student from the sixth day.
+If a fixed-term suspension is for more than five school days, the mainstream school linked to the student(s) will arrange suitable full-time education for them from the sixth day.

-Parents/carers are reminds that they are legally required to ensure that their child is not present in a public place during school hours if excluded without reasonable justification.
+Parents/carers are legally required to ensure that their child is not present in a public place during school hours if suspend without reasonable justification.

-In the case of certain fixed-term exclusions parents/carers will have the right to make representations or an appeal against the school's decision through the Governing Body's Discipline Committee.
+In the case of certain fixed-term suspensions parents/carers will have the right to make representations or an appeal against the school's decision through the Governing Body's Discipline Committee.